 When two bodies interact with each other, the force exerted by the first body on the second is called action.
-The force exerted by the second body on the first body is called reaction.
+The force exerted by the second body on the first body is called a reaction.
 The action and reaction always act on different objects.
 The third law of motion indicates that when one object exerts a force on another object, the second object instantaneously exerts a force back on the first object.
 These two forces are always equal in magnitude, but opposite in direction.

 Example of Newton’s Third Law of Motion

-- When a bullet has fired a gun, the gun exerts a force on the bullet in the forward direction.
+- When a bullet has fired a gun, the gun exerts force on the bullet in the forward direction.
 This is the action force.
-The bullet also exerts an equal force on the gun but in the backward direction.
+The bullet also exerts an equal force on the gun but in a backward direction.
 This is the reaction force.
 Due to the large mass of the gun, it moves only a little distance backward by giving a jerk at the shoulder of the gunman or soldier.
 The backward movement of the gun is known as the recoil velocity of the gun.

 - In a car crash, the action forces are the cars colliding with each other.
 The reaction force is the force sent back due to collision, which causes car damage.